 - They reside in a community where community-based spread of COVID-19 is occurring.

-A4: We are suspending therapeutic passes and face-to-face family therapy on site.
+A: We have suspended therapeutic passes and face-to-face family therapy on site.
 We will making every effort to facilitate teleconference via whatever means we can to ensure ongoing engagement.
 The case management team will be in contact to arrange this as soon as possible.

-A7: As part of our effort to prevent the possible spread of contagion, Grafton is closing its Adult Day Support programs (Integrations in Richmond and ADAPT in Winchester) to all participants outside of our residential services effective March 16.
+A: As part of our effort to prevent the possible spread of contagion, Grafton closed our Adult Day Support programs (Integrations in Richmond and ADAPT in Winchester) to all participants outside of our residential services effective March 16.

 Given program structure in Winchester, we will be operating ADAPT on a modified schedule in which one group will participate in day support activities per day on a rotating basis.

-Adult residents who participate in day support programs outside of Grafton will no longer attend those programs temporarily, from March 16 – 27.
-If this timeline is extended, we will communicate that during the week of March 23.
+Adult residents who participate in day support programs outside of Grafton will no longer attend those programs temporarily.

 At the same time, we need to make the right decisions about our own health so that we do not jeopardize that of our clients.
 Prior to coming to work, employees are asked to consider the condition of their own health.
 Do they have upper respiratory symptoms or a dry cough?
 Do they also have a fever of 99 degrees or more?
 If so, our protocol is for that staff member to immediately seek medical attention and call their manager.